Arthur Halloway: Character and playing style

 The story is recounted of him chopping off a finger in a work related accident one Saturday morning, then leading his club side, Balmain, to victory that afternoon with his hand swathed in a blood-stained bandage.

-Halloway was a consummate team man, a sound defender and an opportunistic half-back capable of opening up an opposition worn down by heavy forward clashes with impeccable service to his outside backs.

 Coaching career

 After retirement as a player he coached in the country league at Parkes, then Lismore and also the Newtown club for a season in 1923.
 He returned to Sydney in the 1930s and won three premierships as coach of the Roosters from 1935 to 1937.
 He coached Norths from 1940 to 1941; Canterbury in 1948 and won another premiership coaching Easts in 1945.

 An article on Arthur Halloway appeared in the Sydney Morning Herald on 14 August 1945 – shortly before he brought up his 11th premiership as a player and/or coach.